 [MONTRÉAL, LANGUEDOC] — Finally.
 Finally I’m here.
-For over a year I’ve been following Annie Moore on Instagram, the amazingly talented owner/renovator/designer/chef of the remarkable Camellas-Lloret B&B in France.
-A voyeur peeking through an IG peephole into a glorious life in a quiet village in Languedoc.
+For over a year I’ve been following Annie Moore on Instagram, the amazingly talented owner/renovator/designer/chef of the remarkable Camellas-Lloret design hotel in France.
+Like a voyeur peeking through an IG peephole into a glorious life in a quiet village in Languedoc.
 I flew to France just to stay here.
-Along with her Zen Master husband Colin (more about him later), they welcome adventurous people into their five bedroom maison d’hôtes they’ve spent the last five years restoring with love.
+Along with her Zen Master husband Colin (more about him later), they welcome adventurous people into their five bedroom maison d’hôtes design hotel they’ve spent the last five years restoring with love.
 Every single corner of the place is an elegant and evolving tableau of findings from their daily hunts through the local brocantes, put together in ways you could never think of, but are works of art.
 Little dioramas.
-Like a magazine spread in Elle Decor
+Like a magazine spread

 [MOUSTIERS-SAINTE-MARIE, FRANCE] — Moustiers in eastern Provence is the gateway to the great Gorge du Verdon.
 The Grand Canyon of France.
 And an Adventureland of fun, with trekking, boating, canyoning, climbing and just plain gawking at all the natural beauty.
 Driving up from southern Provence, you first drive over the high and flat Valensole plateau, home to some of the largest and most stunning lavender fields in France.
 Miles and miles of sweet purple flowers, as far as the eye can see.
 After driving across the plateau, you dip down into some of the most luscious, golden wheat fields you’ve ever seen.
 Picture perfect, dancing in the breeze Moustiers is freakishly cool.
 Surreal.
 Almost looks like painted illustrations in